 - Find out your local codes and get information and permission before building the drain.

-- Prepare some gravels, PVC Pipes, and landscaping fabric as the main materials of the French drains.
+- Prepare some gravel, PVC Pipes, and landscaping fabric as the main materials for the French drains.

 - Determine the spot to install the drain.

 - Dig the slopes, and lay the materials.

 (You may want to read this: Backyard Fence Ideas: 25+ Inspiring Designs to Beautify & Secure Your Home)

 We’re sure that every homeowner wants to have a clean and neat backyard not only for display purposes but also to prevent it from becoming a disease source.
 Check your backyard and make sure that it’s free from being a nice place for stagnant water.